-PHILADELPHIA (AP) — A swirling storm clobbered parts of the mid-Atlantic and the urban Northeast in the U.S. on Tuesday, dumping a foot (30 centimeters) or more of snow, grounding thousands of flights, closing government offices in the U.S. capital and making a mess of the evening commute.
+PHILADELPHIA (AP) — A swirling storm clobbered parts of the mid-Atlantic and the urban Northeast in the U.S. on Tuesday, dumping nearly a foot and a half (45 centimeters) of snow, grounding thousands of flights, closing government offices in the U.S. capital and making a mess of the evening commute.

 The storm stretched 1,000 miles (1,600 kilometers) between Kentucky and Massachusetts but hit especially hard along the heavily populated corridor between Philadelphia and Boston, creating perilous rides home for millions of motorists.

-The National Weather Service said Manalapan, New Jersey, got 13 inches (33 centimeters) of snow and Philadelphia got a foot (30 centimeters).
+The National Weather Service said Manalapan, New Jersey, got 15.5 inches (39.4 centimeters) of snow, Philadelphia got slightly more than a foot (30 centimeters) and Brookhaven, near Philadelphia’s airport, got 15 inches (38 centimeters).
 It said parts of New York City had 10 inches (25 centimeters).

 The snow came down harder and faster than many people expected.
 A blizzard warning was posted for parts of Massachusetts, including Cape Cod.

 Highways in the New York City metropolitan area were jammed, and blowing snow tripled or even quadrupled drive times.